Brian White | December 11, 2020 | Personal Injury

 The value of the non-economic damages caused by emotional distress equals the person’s financial damages times the multiplier.
 The multiplier method works well in cases that involve financial losses.
 If there are no financial losses, the per diem method may be used.

-Do I Need an Attorney to File a Claim for Emotional Distress?
+Do I Need an Attorney to File a Claim for Emotional Distress in Texas?

 You are not required to hire a personal injury lawyer to file a claim, but you may want to consider hiring an attorney.
 Claims for emotional distress can be complicated.
 Insurance companies often allege that victims are exaggerating claims for emotional distress.